Common Puerto Rican ameiva: Biology

 Puerto Rican ground lizards occur in habitat with open canopy structure and loose sandy soil in elevations between sea-level and 600 m where the temperature is above 24 °C (75 °F) year-round.
 Ground lizards forage for insects and small fruits and scavenge for dead animals or trash scraps in urban areas.

 Reproduction

-Sexually mature females of P. exsul bury 2-7 pink eggs approximately 100 mm below ground in loose soil in June–August.
+Sexually mature females of P. exsul bury 2–7 pink eggs approximately 100 mm below ground in loose soil in June–August.
 Juveniles may have a bright blue tail, like the closely related Pholidoscelis wetmorei (blue-tailed ground lizard), but they will lose the bright blue color in their tail with age.
 Individuals can live more than six years.

 Threats

-The principle threat to individuals of P. exsul is from other animals which eat ground lizards.
-Mammalian predators include feral cats, dogs, and small Indian mongooses.
+The main threat to P. exsul individuals is from other animals which eat ground lizards.
+Mammalian predators, all invasive species, include feral cats, dogs, and small Indian mongooses.
 Avian predators include American kestrels, Greater Antillean grackles, and pearly-eyed thrashers.